Battle of Uhud: Meccan retreat and counter-attack

 At this critical juncture, the Meccan cavalry, led by Khalid ibn al-Walid, exploited this move and attacked the remaining minority of Muslim archers who refused to disobey Muhammad's orders and were still positioned on the hill.
 From there, the Meccans were then able to target and overrun the Muslim flank and rear.
 Confusion ensued, and numerous Muslims were killed.
 The most notable of the killed Muslims was Hamza, Muhammad's uncle, who had been thrown down in a surprise attack by the javelin of the Ethiopian slave of Jubayr ibn Mut'im, Wahshi ibn Harb.
 While the Meccan riposte strengthened, rumors circulated that Muhammad too had perished.
-It emerged, however, that Muhammad had only been wounded—due to missiles of stone which resulted in a gash on his forehead and lip.
-It is sometimes reported that 'Ali ibn Abi Talib alone remained, fending off the assaults of Khalid's cavalrymen.
-According to Ibn al-Atheer, "The Prophet became the object of the attack of various units of the army of Quraish from all sides.
-Ali attacked, in compliance with Muhammad's orders, every unit that made an attack upon him and dispersed them or killed some of them, and this thing took place a number of times in Uhud."
+It emerged, however, that Muhammad had only been wounded, sustaining injuries to his face from stones.
+Accounts differ concerning the companions who remained with Muhammad during the crisis.
+Al-Ya'qubi states that after the Muslims were driven back, Muhammad remained with Ali ibn Abi Talib, Zubayr ibn al-Awwam, and Talha ibn Ubayd Allah.
+Al-Waqidi gives a broader account, naming fourteen companions, seven from the Muhajirun and seven from the Ansar, who remained steadfast with Muhammad: (Note: The seven Muhajirun named by al-Waqidi are Abu Bakr, Abd al-Rahman ibn Awf, Ali ibn Abi Talib, Sa'd ibn Abi Waqqas, Talha ibn Ubayd Allah, Abu Ubayda ibn al-Jarrah, and Zubayr ibn al-Awwam.
+The seven Ansar are al-Hubab ibn al-Mundhir, Abu Dujana, Asim ibn Thabit, Sahl ibn Hunayf, Usayd ibn Hudayr, Sa'd ibn Mu'adh, and al-Harith ibn al-Simma.) it also records a separate account in which eight companions made an oath to fight to the death.
+(Note: The eight named in this account are Ali ibn Abi Talib, Zubayr ibn al-Awwam, Talha ibn Ubayd Allah, Abu Dujana, al-Hubab ibn al-Mundhir, Asim ibn Thabit, Sahl ibn Hunayf, and al-Harith ibn al-Simma.)

 After fierce hand-to-hand combat, many of the Muslims managed to flee and regroup higher up on the slopes of Uhud.
-Hakim al-Nishaburi, a well known Sunni scholar, in his famous book Al-Mustadrak Alal Saheehayn (Volume 3, Page 37) writes that one of the most notable individuals among those who had run away from the battlefield was Abu Bakr.
+Upon hearing that Muhammad was still alive, Umar ibn al-Khattab rallied the troops to his position at the base of the mountain.
+Acting on the Prophet's instruction to prevent the Meccan cavalry from seizing the high ground, Umar led a successful counter-charge that dislodged Khalid’s forces from the slopes and forced their withdrawal.
 A small faction was cut off and tried to make its way back to Medina, though many of these were killed.
 The Meccans' chief offensive arm, its cavalry, was unable to ascend the slopes of Uhud in pursuit of the Muslims, and so the fighting ceased.
-Shafiqah and her companions are said to have mutilated the Muslim corpses, cutting off their ears and noses and feeding them to Muslims; making them into anklets.
-Shafiqah is reported to have cut open the corpse of Hamza, taking out his liver which she then attempted to eat.
+Hind bint Utba and her companions are said to have mutilated the Muslim corpses, cutting off their ears and noses and feeding them to Muslims; making them into anklets.
+Hind bint Utba is reported to have cut open the corpse of Hamza, taking out his liver which she then attempted to eat.
 Abu Sufyan, after some brief verbal exchanges with Muhammad's companion, Ibn Ishaq records this exchange as follows: